 2. Enable compliance

-The best practice for contract management would be to ensure and enable compliance throughout the lifecycle of the contract that is created.
+The best practice would be to ensure and enable compliance throughout the lifecycle of the contract that is created.
 This is very crucial as it assists in sticking to corporate and regulatory requirements and prevents operational and financial risk and loss

 3. Ensure team collaboration